yt-dlp/yt-dlp/README.md

                                      (Alias: --write-automatic-subs)
     --no-write-auto-subs             Do not write auto-generated subtitles
                                      (default) (Alias: --no-write-automatic-subs)
-    --all-subs                       Download all the available subtitles of the video
     --list-subs                      List all available subtitles for the video --sub-format FORMAT              Subtitle format, accepts formats
                                      preference, for example: "srt" or
                                      "ass/srt/best"
-    --sub-langs LANGS                Languages of the subtitles to download (optional) separated by commas, use --list-
+    --sub-langs LANGS                Languages of the subtitles to download (can be regex) or "all" separated by commas.
+                                     (Eg: --sub-langs en.*,ja) You can prefix
+                                     the language code with a "-" to exempt it from the requested languages.
+(Eg: --sub-
+                                     langs all,-live_chat) Use --list-subs for a
-                                     subs for available language tags
+                                     list of available language tags

 ## Authentication Options:
     -u, --username USERNAME          Login with this account ID